KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

   <summary>setPendingAdmin(address value)</summary>

   - **Description** - Sets the pending admin.
 First part of a two-step process to change the admin.
 The second step is the pendingAdmin accepting the role by calling acceptAdmin.
+    - `@param value` - the address of the EOA to set as the new pending admin
   -	**Visibility Specifier** - external
   -	**State Mutability Specifier** - nonpayable
   -	**Returns** - none